Carolyn Tuohy Impact on Public Policy Award

 Do not submit more than the required number of documents/letters.
 Supplementary documents will not be considered.

 All letters of support are confidential and will be viewed by members of the President's Impact Awards Selection Committee only.
-Those who wish to view the letters for publicity or information purposes must first obtain permission from the individual who wrote the letter.

 It is the responsibility of the nominator to ensure that nomination packages are complete.
 Incomplete nomination packages will not be considered by the Selection Committee.